Adam Jones (American football): Professional career

-Tennessee Titans (2005–2007)
+Tennessee Titans

-After his junior year, Jones opted to forgo his senior year and declare himself eligible for the NFL Draft.
-He was the first defensive player drafted, taken sixth overall by the Tennessee Titans in the 2005 NFL Draft.
+After his junior year, Jones opted to forgo his senior year and declare himself eligible for the NFL draft.
+He was the first defensive player drafted, taken sixth overall by the Tennessee Titans in the 2005 NFL draft.
 He missed most of training camp, holding out in a contract dispute.
 According to Titans then-general manager Floyd Reese, the Titans were concerned over several off-the-field incidents.
 In a column for ESPN in 2007, Reese said that contract talks broke down when Jones balked at the Titans' proposed safeguards.
 However, he agreed that he would not be paid any guaranteed or bonus money if he were convicted of a crime.

 During his rookie season, he had 44 tackles and 10 pass deflections.
 On special teams, Jones totaled 1,399 return yards and one touchdown.
 Jones and Reynaldo Hill were the only rookie duo to start at least 10 games each at cornerback in the NFL.